 Image via Zootastic Park on Facebook

-38. Elephants – unpredictable giants
+38. Elephants – Unpredictable Giants

 A herd of elephants, including one large bull flaring its ears, confronts a safari vehicle in the African savanna.
 The lead elephant appears agitated, raising its trunk.